thisisthejay/Programming-for-Lawyers/README.md

 The initial part of the programme won't require any installation of software.
 But you may want to work at your own (perhaps faster) pace so I have set out some options below.

 *N.B.
-You can come back to these recommendations later and get started with [Chapter 1](#chapter-1) as you won't need them yet.*
+You can come back to these recommendations later and get started with [Chapter 1](#chapter-1) after creating your GitHub account and only if you are ready to dive in.*

 #### Create a GitHub Account